Antetokounmpo suspended for Bucks' finale over headbutt

 Antetokounmpo said after the game that the headbutt was a "terrible action" and that if he "could go back, turn back time and go back to that play, I wouldn't do it."
 He said he was frustrated by an accumulation of contact, on a night where he had already been awarded 12 free throws in his first 10 minutes of play.

-Antetokounmpo finishes the regular season with averages of 29.5 points, 13.6 rebounds and 5.6 assists, numbers that are likely good enough to win him a second consecutive NBA MVP award.
+Antetokounmpo was ejected from the game for the Flagrant-2 foul.
+He finishes the regular season with averages of 29.5 points, 13.6 rebounds and 5.6 assists, numbers that are likely good enough to win him a second consecutive NBA MVP award.

-Brook Lopez scored 24 points in 22 minutes and reserve Sterling Brown had 23 points for the Bucks in a game that had no playoff implications.
-The Bucks had already clinched the top seed in the East, while the Wizards, who fell to 0-7 in the NBA bubble, had already been eliminated from playoff contention.

-“He was fed up," Brown said of Antetokounmpo.
-“There was a lot of dirty cheap shots that come his way.
-And he reacted. ...
-(But) he gets a lot of cheap shots and garbage plays that come his way.”

 Get local news delivered to your inbox!